Preferences

 Show warning on approval: when this box is checked, NGSengine will show warnings when approving a typing result with low quality metrics, with intermediate quality metrics (if selected) or with exon mismatches.

-- Warn on exon mismatches: when this box is checked, a warning will be shown when there are exon mismatches.
+• Warn on exon question mark positions: when this box is checked, a warning will be shown when there are questionable postions in the exon+ region.

 Here you can set the 'Conclusive typing' settings per locus: